-Required Text: Foundations of Physiological Psychology (6th or 7th edition) by Neil Carlson (I will place a copy on reserve in the Knight Library if I can locate an extra copy; please notify me immediately if you have difficulty obtaining the text from the bookstore).
-The publishers of this text also provide a companion web site (containing, among other things, multiple-choice questions for self-testing) at http://wps.ablongman.com/ab_carlson_fdns_6; however, note that since this site is run by the publisher and not me, we cannot vouch for the accuracy of the material presented there.
+Required Text: Foundations of Physiological Psychology (7th edition) by Neil Carlson (I will place a copy on reserve in the Knight Library if I can locate an extra copy; please notify me immediately if you have difficulty obtaining the text from the bookstore).

-Course Website: The official course website is on Blackboard (http://blackboard.uoregon.edu, Course ID 200701.14520).
+Course Website: The official course website is on Blackboard (http://blackboard.uoregon.edu, Course ID 200801.14582).
 Please notify one of the instructors if you have difficulty logging into the site.
 This site will provide supplemental information for the course (course outline, grades, copies of overheads, etc.).
 Note that the materials on the Blackboard site are also available as an optional course packet from the bookstore.